conroywhitney/life-the-universe-and-everything/README.md

 I have come to peace with not knowing how this whole pandemic will end.
 I may get sick.
 I may need to be hospitalized.
 I may die.
 But my new phrase is: "It'll all be okay, even if it isn't".
 As in, no matter how the future plays out, it will be what it will be -- qué será, será.
 I'm no expert on Daoism, but my understanding that no matter how things are right now, they are part of The Way -- as in, the way that things are supposed to be.
 Judeo-Christianity has this same concept when people say that "Everythig has a reason" or "It's God's Will".
 This is an incredible coping mechanism during periods of uncertainty.
 There's no need to fear the outcome; rather, we should just accept things as they are, explicitly because they are how they are.
 Re-reading that sentence, I'm not sure if I expressed it well.
 But in other words, if we were to wish that things were different, then we would suffer -- because we cannot change the past.
 So rather than suffer, we can find peace in accepting things the way they are.

+All that to say, I'm not afraid of Death.
+I may be afraid of Dying -- i.e., the time leading up to Death, whether that be seconds or weeks or years.
+Funnily enough, it's the fear of being in pain during the process of dying that causes me the most anxiety.
+I feel like whatever is on the other side of this mortal veil is either a) a super positive, wonderful thing or b) nothingness.
+I don't believe there is an option c) of terrible suffering.
+As I'd mentioned before, I think this life has enough suffering as is when we're in a bad mental place.